Skip to content

 That means fonts, colors, surfaces, palette choices, stroke/fill, widths, and sizes belong in themes, while defaults like axis side, grid/domain presence, legend side, title anchoring, and other scaffold decisions belong in style presets.
 Field bindings and chart-specific meaning stay chart-authored.

-The runtime merge order is: base vega.config -> selected style_preset -> theme-paired preset overlay (when configured) -> selected theme.
+The runtime merge order is: base vega.config -> selected theme.

 Ownership Model